-We work with a variety of community partners who can provide assistance should you experience financial hardship due to prolonged work stoppage or other effects of the coronavirus.
+We work with a variety of community partners who provide assistance for those experiencing financial hardships.

 Our entire 5-county region is served by 2-1-1 which helps those in crisis access the community resources they need.
 You can dial 2-1-1 from any phone to be connected in your area.